Mark Cochran

 Mark Cochran is an American politician.
-He represents District 23 in the Tennessee House of Representatives.
+A member of the Republican Party, he represents District 23 in the Tennessee House of Representatives.
 He was elected as part of the 111th general assembly in November 2018.
 He was preceded by Republican representative John W. Forgety.
 District 23 encompasses McMinn County and parts of Monroe County.
 Cochran began serving as the treasurer for the Tennessee State House of Representatives in 2019.

 Early life

 Cochran's family roots in the town of Englewood, Tennessee date back seven generations to the 1850s when his ancestors established a small farm.
 He grew up tending cattle and bagging groceries in his parents' store.
 He is a devout Christian and conservative.

-From 2004-2008, Cochran attended the University of Tennessee in Knoxville where he earned a Masters Degree in Public Administration with a grade point average of 4.0.
-Following this, he remained at the University of Tennessee for one more year, to 2009, to earn a Bachelors in Broadcast Journalism, continuing to maintain a 4.0 GPA.
+From 2004-2008, Cochran attended the University of Tennessee in Knoxville where he earned a master's degree in public administration with a grade point average of 4.0.
+Following this, he remained at the University of Tennessee for one more year, to 2009, to earn a bachelor's in broadcast journalism, continuing to maintain a 4.0 GPA.

-Mark is the younger cousin of Macey Holden Garkovich.

 Career

 In 2010, Cochran worked as a staff assistant in the office of former senator Bob Corker who held office from 2007-2019.
 Also starting in 2010, he became an assistant to the McMinn County Mayor's Office.
 In 2015 he served as the campaign manager for Jason Zachary who ran for state representative for District 14, and defeated Scott Hacker with 72.9% or the vote.
 As of 2015 Cochran also served as a board member on the Board of Funeral Directors and Embalmers.

+In 2023, Cochran supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.

 2018 Election

 In the general election for District 23 of the Tennessee House of Representatives, Mark Cochran (R) defeated Brad Hartley (D).

-Preceding the general election, on August 2, 2018 Cochran won the Republican primary election against Donald Winder III for Tennessee House of Representatives District 23.
+Preceding the general election, on August 2, 2018, Cochran won the Republican primary election against Donald Winder III for Tennessee House of Representatives District 23.